CommonWealthRobotics/bowler-kernel/design.md

   - The kernel can ask the IDE for confirmation.
 Confirmation schema:
     - Description
     - Confirmation response: Allowed/Denied
-  - A progress of `NaN` is an "unsure of progress" progress bar (I forget what this is called).
+  - A progress of `NaN` must show an indeterminate progress bar.
+Otherwise, progress is a percentage stored as an integer in the range `[0, 100]`.

 #### Timeout